sjl/.plan/README.markdown

 offset.
 So we need to remove these reads a bit more carefully (really, we need tools that process the paired-end reads together).
 Need to think about this a little bit more.

+## 2020-02-24

+Figured out how to mount a directory on my home machine on my laptop with SSHFS, in advance for tomorrow in case I need it:

+    # mount
+    mkdir ~/foo
+    sshfs -o idmap=user sjl@server:/whatever ~/foo

+    # unmount
+    fusermount -u ~/foo